amazon-connect/amazon-connect-streams/Documentation.md

             height: 600,                  // optional, defaults to 578
             width: 400,                   // optional, defaults to 433
             top: 0,                       // optional, defaults to 0
-            left: 0                       // optional, defaults to 0
+            left: 0,                       // optional, defaults to 0
+            disableAuthPopupAfterLogout: false // optional, determines if CCP should trigger the login popup after being logged out.
+Defaults to false.
           },
           region: 'eu-central-1', // REQUIRED for `CHAT`, optional otherwise
           softphone: {